 ITV is fully committed to being accessible to all, both on and off-screen.

-On Screen, ITV is fully committed to the principle of widening access to its televison programmes for people with a hearing impairment through subtitling and signing, and visually-impaired people with audio description.
+On screen, ITV is fully committed to the principle of widening access to its television programmes for people with a hearing impairment through subtitling and signing, and visually-impaired people with audio description.
 These public service commitments take the form of annual targets which are monitored by OFCOM.

 You can check if a programme is accessible by looking on screen at the start of the programme, in listings magazines, on the EPG and on www.itv.com (for ITV programmes).
 The Radio Times also has accessibility listings.

 If you are experiencing technical difficulties in receiving access services, or have other comments on access services, please contact our Viewer Services team.

 ITV provide a selection of programmes across all 4 channels which are open signed in British Sign Language - roughly six hours a week on each channel.
 CITV carries sign-presented programmes called Signed Stories.